MicrosoftDocs/mixed-reality/mrtk-unity/features/tools/extension-service-creation-wizard.md

 ---
-title: Extension Service Creation Wizard
+title: Extension service creation wizard
 description: Documentation on Wizard to make the transition from singletons to services MRTK
 author: keveleigh
 ms.author: kurtie